aresdevo/animaide/README.md

 >       - *Move* keys in time by a specified amount.
 If some keys are selected just those will be affected.
 > If non are selected the key under the cursor will.
 >       - *Inset* frames between keys by a specified amount.
 If some keys are selected, frames will be inserted
-> betwee those.
+> between those.
 If non is selected frames will be inserted where the cursor is.
 >   - **Type:**
 >       - Uses the colored Blender key types (Keyframe, Breakdown, Jitter, Extreme), and lets you "assign", "select",
 > "unselect" and "delete" them by type.